Idaho Court Records

 The state of Idaho supports the right of the public to view and obtain copies of criminal court records.
 However, this right is not absolute, and following Idaho state Public Record laws, selected records are not available to the public.

-Typically, criminal court records which are accessible through third-party sites and state-managed online repositories are considered public records.
-The information provided to the public includes details of the prosecuted offense, court actions, motions, and oral arguments, summons, dispositions, and details of the court’s final verdict and indicated penalties.
-Also available to the public are court minutes, calendars and schedules as well as court opinions.
+Typically, criminal court records, which are accessible through third-party sites and state-managed online repositories, are considered public records.
+The information provided to the public includes details of the prosecuted offense, court actions, motions, oral arguments, summons, dispositions, and details of the court’s final verdict and indicated penalties.
+Also available to the public are court minutes, calendars, and schedules, as well as court opinions.

 What Records are Automatically Sealed by Idaho State Statutes?

-Idaho court records can be sealed, expunged or restricted from public dissemination for a variety of reasons.
-Most popularly, records are sealed at the discretion of the court following an order.
-However, selected records are automatically sealed, and may only be released to persons with specific legal authorities.
+Idaho court records can be sealed, expunged, or restricted from public dissemination for a variety of reasons.
+Most commonly, records are sealed at the discretion of the court following an order.
+However, selected records are automatically sealed and may only be released to persons with specific legal authorities.
 These records include:

 Can I Access Idaho Sealed Criminal Court Records?